metosin/spec-tools/README.md

 A common way to do dynamic conforming is to select conformer based on the specs `:type`.
 By default, the following spec types are supported (and mostly, auto-resolved): `:long`, `:double`, `:boolean`, `:string`, `:keyword`, `:symbol`, `:uuid`, `:uri`, `:bigdec`, `:date`, `:ratio`, `:map`, `:set` and `:vector`.

-`spec-tools.conform` has spec-conformer functions for different types and required type mappings to build type-based conforming out of those.

 The following type-based conforming are found in `spec-tools.core`:

 | Name                            | Description                                                                                                              |